54 (film): Production

 Based on two short films Mark Christopher made, Miramax Films persuaded Christopher to direct the full-length feature about Studio 54.
 He had spent five years researching the club and the time period while working on a screenplay.
 Miramax Films purchased a partial screenplay in 1995 and developed the script with the filmmaker for over a year.

 Christopher shot the film in Toronto over two months in the fall of 1997.
 However, he and studio head Harvey Weinstein differed on their respective visions of the film.
 Christopher intended for the film to capture Studio 54's notoriety as "the epicenter of the gay cultural explosion in New York City" and wanted the story to be told from the perspective of "Shane, a kid from New Jersey who sleeps his way to the top of the 54 pecking order, which means that he becomes one of the shirtless bartenders for which the club was notorious, golden boys who flexed and preened for the clientele of both sexes, occasionally deigning to grant sexual favors in return for money and drugs".
 Conversely, Weinstein wanted a more commercial film akin to Saturday Night Fever (1977), with its gay storyline removed.

 Weinstein screen tested Christopher's cut of the film on Long Island in early 1998.
-Audiences at this screening reacted negatively to the lead character's bisexuality, particularly to a scene where Shane and Greg kiss, as well as the happy ending for both characters and Anita.
+Audiences at this screening reacted negatively to the lead character's Shane O'Shea (Ryan Philippe)'s bisexuality, particularly to a scene where Shane and Greg Randazzo (Breckin Meyer) kiss, as well as the happy ending for both characters and Anita (Salma Hayek).
 Miramax Films subsequently requested the film remove any suggestions of bisexuality.
-The postproduction process was troubled, with Weinstein hiring a second writing team to flesh out new scenes that play up a romance between Shane and Julie.
-Christopher was not allowed in the editing room, and though he agreed to shoot the new scenes after initial resistance, he did not get to see the final cut.
+The postproduction process was troubled, with Weinstein hiring a second writing team to flesh out new scenes that play up a romance between Shane and Julie Black (Neve Campbell).
+Christopher was not allowed in the editing room and though he agreed to shoot the new scenes after initial resistance, he did not get to see the final cut.

 Reception and legacy

-54 opened at No. 4 on its opening weekend (August 28–30, 1998) with $6.6 million, behind Blade, There's Something About Mary, and Saving Private Ryan.
+54 opened at No. 4 on its opening weekend (August 28–30, 1998) with $6.6 million, behind Blade, There's Something About Mary and Saving Private Ryan.